 High Impact Practices:

 These are powerful educational tools developed by the Association of American Colleges & Universities (AACU) with proven results in increasing rates of student retention and engagement.
-The Humanities Institute's goal is to focus on two High Impact Practices: Internships and Undergraduate Research.
+The Humanities Institute's goal is to focus on two High Impact Practices: Undergraduate Research and Internships.

 An important form of experiential learning, internships allow students to gain professional experience in a work setting prior to graduation.
 When students participate in internships at the Humanities Institute they learn budgeting, event planning, graphic design, social media management, and other skills related to working in non-profits and higher education administration.
 For those majoring in the humanities it also provides an opportunity to put their degree to work and gain valuable experience in their field before entering the workforce.